Asch5/keystroke_app/src/components/DESCRIPTION_OF_COMPONENT_FOLDER.md

 - **Add to List Feature**: Direct integration with AddToListDialog for organizing words into custom or existing lists
 - **Learning Status Management**: Mark words as learned, needing review, with visual status indicators and color-coded badges
 - **Progress Tracking**: Visual progress bars showing learning completion and mastery scores with review counts
-- **Audio Integration**: Play audio pronunciations directly from the word list
+- **Audio Integration**: Play audio pronunciations directly from the word list with database-only playback
 - **Image Support**: View associated images for visual learning enhancement
-- **Bulk Operations**: Clear filters, reset views, and manage multiple words efficiently
-- **Empty State Guidance**: Helpful messaging and links for users with no vocabulary or filtered results
+- **Translation-Aware Display**: Shows definitions in user's native language when translations are available
-- **Responsive Design**: Mobile-optimized table layout with proper touch targets and scrolling
+- **Responsive Design**: Mobile-optimized layout with proper touch targets and scrolling

 **AddNewWordContent Features:**